 - Review of Finance

-"The Desire to Acquire and IPO Long-Run Underperformance" with James Brau and Ninon Sutton; forthcoming in Journal of Financial and Quantitative Analysis.
+"The Desire to Acquire and IPO Long-Run Underperformance" with James Brau and Ninon Sutton, Journal of Financial and Quantitative Analysis, June 2012, vol. 47(3), 493-510.

 Papers Under Review:

-"The Desire to Acquire and IPO Long-Run Underperformance," Financial Management Association, Korea Advanced Institute of Science and Technology, Sungkyunkwan University, Brigham Young University, International University of Japan, Hong Kong Polytechnic University (2008–2010).
+"The Desire to Acquire and IPO Long-Run Underperformance," Financial Management Association (October 2010), Korea Advanced Institute of Science and Technology, Sungkyunkwan University, International University of Japan, Hong Kong Polytechnic University (2009), Brigham Young University, (2008).

-"Private Investment and Public Equity Returns," Financial Management Association, University of Utah, Brigham Young University, Carnegie Mellon University (2007–2010).
+"Private Investment and Public Equity Returns," University of Utah (March 2007), Brigham Young University (March 2007), Carnegie Mellon University (September 2007).